-- 217. If the provisions of this section deprive an employee of the same number of holidays that an employee receives who works Monday through Friday, the employee shall be granted additional days off to equal such number of holidays.
+- 238. Employees whose holidays are changed because of shift rotations shall be allowed another day off if a legal holiday falls on one of their days off. - 239.
+The provisions of this section shall apply to part-time employees on a pro-rata basis. - 240.
+If the provisions of this section deprive an employee of the same number of holidays that an employee receives who works Monday through Friday, the employee shall be granted additional days off to equal such number of holidays.
 The designation of such days off shall be by mutual agreement of the employee and the appropriate employer representative.
 Such days off must be taken within the fiscal year.
 In no event shall the provisions of this section result in such employee receiving more or less holidays than an employee on a Monday through Friday work schedule. - 4.
-Holiday Pay for Employees Laid Off - 218.
+Holiday Pay for Employees Laid Off - 241.
 An employee who is laid off at the close of business the day before a holiday who has worked not less than five (5) previous consecutive workdays shall be paid for the holiday at their normal rate of compensation. - 5.
-Employees Not Eligible for Holiday Compensation - 219.
-Persons employed for holiday work only, or persons employed on a part-time work schedule which is less than twenty (20) hours in a bi-weekly pay period, or persons employed on an intermittent part-time work schedule (not regularly scheduled), or persons employed on as- needed, seasonal or project basis for less than six (6) months continuous service, or persons on leave without pay status both immediately preceding or immediately following the legal holiday shall not receive holiday pay. - 6.
-Part-time Employees Eligible for Holidays - 220.
-Part-time employees who regularly work a minimum of twenty (20) hours in a bi-weekly pay period shall be entitled to holiday pay on a proportionate basis. - 221.
-Regular full-time employees are entitled to 8/80 or 1/10 time off when a holiday falls in a biweekly pay period, therefore, part-time employees, as defined in the immediately preceding paragraph, shall receive a holiday based upon the ratio of 1/10 of the total number of hours the employee is regularly scheduled to worked in a bi-weekly pay period.
-Holiday time off shall be determined by calculating 1/10 of the hours worked by the part time employee in the bi-weekly pay period immediately preceding the pay period in which the holiday falls.
-The computation of holiday time off shall be rounded to the nearest hour. - 222.
+Employees Not Eligible for Holiday Compensation - 242.
+Persons employed for holiday work only, or persons employed on a part-time work schedule which is less than twenty (20) hours in a bi-weekly pay period, or persons employed on an intermittent part-time work schedule (not regularly scheduled), or persons employed on as-needed, seasonal or project basis for less than six (6) months continuous service, or persons on leave without pay status both immediately preceding or immediately following the legal holiday shall not receive holiday pay. - 6.
+Part-time Employees Eligible for Holidays - 243.
+Part-time employees who regularly work a minimum of twenty (20) hours in a bi-weekly pay period shall be entitled to holiday pay on a proportionate basis. - 244.
+Regular full-time employees are entitled to 8/80 or 1/10 time off when a holiday falls in a biweekly pay period, therefore, part-time employees, as defined in the immediately preceding paragraph, shall receive a holiday based upon the ratio of 1/10 of the total number of hours the employee is regularly scheduled to work in a bi-weekly pay period.
+The computation of holiday time off shall be rounded to the nearest hour. - 245.
 The proportionate amount of holiday time off shall be taken in the same fiscal year in which the holiday falls.
 Holiday time off shall be taken at a time mutually agreeable to the employee and the appropriate employer representative.